Terry Vondra Obituary - Fairbanks, AK | Daily News-Miner

-Celebration of life: We will be having a gathering for all of our Alaskan Family and Friends to say goodbye to Terry.
-June 13, 2020, Chena Lakes Swim Beach Pavilion, 2 p.m. until closing.
+We will be having a gathering for all of our Alaska family and friends to say goodbye to Terry on June 13, 2020, at Chena Lakes Swim Beach Pavilion, 2 p.m. until closing.

-Celebration of life: We will be having a gathering for all of our Alaskan Family and Friends to say goodbye to Terry.
-June 13, 2020, Chena Lakes Swim Beach Pavilion, 2 p.m. until closing.
+We will be having a gathering for all of our Alaska family and friends to say goodbye to Terry on June 13, 2020, at Chena Lakes Swim Beach Pavilion, 2 p.m. until closing.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.